 If the fabric of your clothing is somewhat sturdy, like heavy cotton, try pouring boiling water over the salt.
 First, place the fabric over a bowl so the stain is centered; if need be, you can secure the fabric with a rubber band.
 Then, carefully and slowly pour the boiling water over the wine spot from about 8 inches above to allow the force of the water to push out the stain.
 If you are satisfied with the results, launder as usual.
 If not, repeat or try something different.
 You can also use this boiling water method without the salt.

 Many people swear by this stain removing method and for good reason.
 Pour a bit of the carbonated drink over the stain and allow the clothing to sit overnight.
 While you can swap club soda for seltzer when making a drink, the two aren't chemically the same, so use club soda for stains.

 This do-it-yourself stain-removing combination is often successful.
 The proportions can vary from a ratio of 1-to-1 to a ratio of 3-to-1 (hydrogen peroxide to soap), but the process is basically the same.
 Combine the two—Dawn brand of dishwashing soap is recommended—and test it on an inconspicuous area as hydrogen peroxide is a bleaching agent.
 If all goes well, pour the mixture onto the stain and let sit, checking every once in a while to see if the stain has disappeared; if it has not, add more mixture until it does.
 Once the red wine is gone, wash the garment immediately.
 (If you cannot wash the fabric right away, rinse it with cold water, and let sit until you can.)

-Steps to Remove Red Wine Stains
+Watch Now: How to Remove Red Wine Stains

-How To Remove Old Red Wine Stains
+How to Remove Old Red Wine Stains